 I first started appreciating the Prairie landscape a few years ago.
 Prior to my awakening, I saw the Prairies as dull, brown and plain.
 It wasn’t until one run where I found myself, seeing silvers, purples, reds and pinks, in amongst the brown that I fell in love with the landscape I call home.
 My wish is that people, of all ages and abilities have an awakening like mine.
 Where they come to love, cherish and appreciate the land around them ~ Tara, B.Ed.

-Sayward Wilkinson Blanc, Calgary Nature Kindergarten's lead educator, is an Alberta certified teacher who has been teaching for 10 years, most of that time in the Kindergarten classroom.
-She is also an artist and has been following the Reggio Emilia philosophy for 14 years and is a founding member and past president of the Calgary Reggio Network Association.
+Sayward Wilkinson Blanc, Calgary Nature Kindergarten's lead educator, is an Alberta certified teacher who has been teaching for 14 years, most of that time in the Kindergarten classroom.
+She is also an artist and has been following the Reggio Emilia philosophy since 2002 and is a founding member and past president of the Calgary Reggio Network Association.
 She believes strongly in the power of Reggio's tenant of the environment as the third teacher and of the power of children's learning through nature.
-For the past four summers, Sayward has studied in the Italian city of Reggio Emilia and we cannot wait for her to share with us all that she learned and all that she will bring to the classroom in September!
+Sayward has studied in the Italian city of Reggio Emilia on four study tours and one summer institute.